bmrf/tron/README.md

 0. FIRST THINGS FIRST: If there are pending Windows updates, reboot the machine and allow them to install.
 This isn't *required* but is strongly recommended.

 1. [Download Tron](https://www.reddit.com/r/TronScript/).
 The download links are in the top post in /r/TronScript.
-If you download the self-extracting `.exe`, run it, let it extract `tron.bat` and the `\resources` folder, then place them on the Desktop of the machine.
+If you download the self-extracting `.exe`, run it, let it extract `tron.bat` and the `\resources` folder, then place them on the **Desktop** of target machine.

 2. [Boot into Safe Mode with Network Support](#safe-mode).
 If you skip this step Tron will prompt you to automatically reboot into Safe Mode.
 NOTE: Sometimes Tron works better in Normal mode, and sometimes Safe Mode.
-You don't *have* to run Tron in Safe Mode, though it seems to have better results that way which is why it's generally recommended.
+You don't *have* to run Tron in Safe Mode, though it generally seems to be more effective that way.

-3. Place `tron.bat` and the `\resources` folder to the **Desktop** of target machine and run `tron.bat` as an **ADMINISTRATOR**
+3. Run `tron.bat` as an **ADMINISTRATOR**

 4. Wait anywhere from **3-10 hours** (yes, it really takes that long; no, do **not** cancel it in the middle of it running)

   *Note: You'll need to manually click "scan" in the MBAM window that appears part of the way through Stage 3: Disinfect.
 Tron will continue in the background with its other tasks while waiting for you though, so the script won't stall if you're not around to hit "scan" immediately.*

-5. **Reboot**
+5. **Reboot!** Reboot the system before doing *anything else*.

 By default the master log file is at `C:\Logs\tron\tron.log`.
 If you want to change this, read the section on changing defaults below.